kwaldenphd/football-structured-data/README.md

 - [GitHub, `.zip`](https://drive.google.com/file/d/1zex8zotq6TpLtzcDukl0NtH8oxaswBqR/view?usp=sharing)
 - [RStudio Cloud](https://rstudio.cloud/project/2977118)

+## EDA Discussion and Reflection Questions:

+Experiment with other data fields and calculations to generate different types of visualizations.
+You can add new worksheets or duplicate an existing worksheet to build multiple visualizations.

+What types of visualizations were you able to generate in Tableau?
+How were those visualizations similar or different than what you generated in Excel?

+How could those visualizations shape or impact your understanding of the data?
+Did you generate any visualizations that were confusing or misleading?
+Alternatively, did you generate any visualizations that were unexpected or illuminating?</blockquote>

+- How is the data in Tableau presented or organized differently than the same information in Excel?
+- What similarities or differences do you notice between the two user interfaces for building data visualizations?

 # Mapping

 Up to this point, we have focused on exploratory data analysis/visualization in a Cartesian Coordinate system, that is data plotted on an `X` (horizontal) and `Y` (vertical) axis.